 Both the male and female gametophyte of seed plants are greatly reduced in size when compared to the gametophytes of other plants.
 The gametophytes of most plant groups are less apparent than the sporophytes, but in the seed plants they are so reduced that the pattern of alternation of generations is hard to see, and the misconception that plants reproduce like familiar animals, i.e. that there is no alternation of generations, that the only haploid cells are egg and sperm, is often assumed.
 The male gametophyte of seed plants is pollen, an organism of 3-6 cells that initiates its development from a spore on one sporophyte plant and completes its development on another sporophyte plant, in a location near that of the female gametophyte.
 For some groups, pollen releases a mobile, flagellated, sperm, but for the familiar groups, flowering plants and conifers, the male gametophyte is comparable to fungi in the sense that the gametophyte grows to (as opposed to swims to) the egg cell of the female gametophyte, fuses with it, and donates a sperm nucleus that joins with the nucleus of the egg cell to form a diploid zygote.
 Although the size of the male gametophyte is much reduced, it may live up to a year in conifers, starting its life on one sporophyte and ending it on another sporophyte.

 The female gametophyte of seed plants is also severely reduced: it is only seven cells in flowering plants but may exceed one thousand cells in conifers.
 In all seed plants, the female gametophyte exists solely inside tissues of the sporophyte that produced it, having no independent existence whatsoever.
 Besides the reduction in size of the female gametophyte, there is also a reduction in the number of female gametophytes that are produced by any specific megasporangium.
-Remember that female gametophytes grow from megaspores that are produced after a meiotic ‘cell division’ (it actually involves two cell divisions) of a megaspore mother cell.
+Remember that female gametophytes grow from megaspores that are produced after a meiotic ‘cell division’ (it actually is a process involving two cell divisions) of a megaspore mother cell.
 In all seed plants, only a single megaspore mother cell is produced inside the megasporangium.
 And although, typically, a megaspore mother cell produces four spores after meiosis, in seed plants three of the haploid nuclei degenerate after meiosis, leaving a single megaspore inside the megasporangium.
 Its structure is not at all spore-like, having no special spore wall at all; it has no need for protection because it is always buried inside of sporophyte tissue.
 Similarly, the megasporangium, the container in which megaspores develop, is very different from the sporangia of non-seed pants because it is not a container exposed to the environment but instead is a container embedded in sporophyte tissue.
-The development of the female gametophyte of seed plants occurs in an ovule and inside the megasporangium that develops in the ovule.
+The development of the female gametophyte of seed plants occurs in an ovule, inside the megasporangium that develops in the ovule.
 In seed plants, the megasporangium is called a nucellus, and in some groups, the nucellus remains as a feature of the fully developed seed.

 There are multiple retention steps involved in the production of seeds and only the final steps are specific to just seed plants.
 First, there must be retention of the egg in the organism that produces it.
 In organisms that have gametes differentiated into a ‘sperm’ (a mobile, usually flagellated, cell that is released from the organism that produces it) and ‘egg’ (defined as a gamete that is larger and immobile), retention of the egg is often (e.g., Oedogonium, water molds), but not always (e.g., Fucus), the case.
 Retention of the egg requires that fertilization occurs in/on the egg-producing organism.
 This is the case for mammals.
 For organisms that show alternation of generations, this means that the egg is fertilized in the gametophyte.
 The next retention found is a characteristic of all plants and is why the group is sometimes referred to as ‘embryophytes’.
 It is the retention of the zygote, and the embryo that grows from it, in the female gametophyte plant.
 The retention of the egg, zygote, and embryo in the gametophyte allows the early development of the diploid generation to occur in a more controlled environment, with resources provided by the gametophyte.
 Note that this retention results in a sporophyte growing from a gametophyte, again something that is found in all plants.